 \section{Summary}

-In this paper, we discussed IoT applications designed and developed using MSA and their scheduling within Edge and Fog computing environments.
-We conducted a comprehensive background study and identified four critical aspects of microservices-based application scheduling: modelling of MSA, application placement, microservice composition and performance evaluation.
+In this paper, we discussed IoT applications designed and developed using MSA and their placement within Fog computing environments.
+We conducted a comprehensive background study and identified four critical aspects of microservices-based application placement: modelling of MSA, placement policy creation, microservice composition and performance evaluation.
 We proposed taxonomies for each of the aspects, highlighting features related to MSA.
-Moreover, we analysed and discussed current literature under each taxonomy and identified research gaps.
-Finally, we compiled future research directions to improve the scheduling of microservices-based IoT applications in Edge and Fog computing environments.
+Moreover, we analysed and discussed the current literature under each taxonomy and identified research gaps.
+Finally, we compiled future research directions to improve the placement of microservices-based IoT applications in Fog computing environments.